College Student Safety: Campus, Dorm and Dating Tips

 We do believe, however, that choosing to incorporate safety-minded behaviors and actions is an important part of every individual's responsibility for their own wellness.
 And beyond safety benefits, taking control of your actions can be extremely empowering, leading to greater confidence and increased personal power.

 Below is a summary of our top personal safety and self-defense tips for college and university students.
-Our good friends at Campus Safety Group offer additional valuable resources.

 1) Stay off your phone when on the move.